 Helpful hints when requesting a translation

-- DOCUMENTS SHOULD BE IN MICROSOFT WORD OR PUBLISHER.
-OTHER PROGRAMS MAY NOT BE ACCEPTED.
+- DOCUMENTS IN MICROSOFT WORD PREFERED.
+OTHER PROGRAMS MAY NOT BE ACCEPTED OR MAY CAUSE DELAYS.

 - Providing a document that is clear and has been proofread prior to submission will facilitate the job of the translator.
 If there are ambiguities or errors, our office will contact you for clarification which may delay the translation.

 - Submit ONLY FINAL DOCUMENTS.
-We will not translate drafts.
+Our office will not translate drafts.

-- Avoid creating newsletters using "text boxes" since they frequently move, hide or overlap thus preventing some of the text to be visible.
+- Avoid creating newsletters using "text boxes" since they frequently move, hide or overlap thus preventing some of the text to be visible and making the translation job time consuming due to formatting issues.
+We will not format documents.

-- Attach the document instead of pasting it on the message.
+- Attach the document as an attachment instead of pasting it on the body of the email.